iainm342/milestone-2/README.md

 1. The concept of this site comes from my Hospitality background and my feeling that, due to the current pandemic, restaurants need to be championed to help them in the coming months.
 As this site is intended to raise user awareness of what restaurants are available in their area, I decided to keep it fairly simple and to ensure that the end result was a restaurant being booked by the user.

-2. The main colour scheme chosen is red (#fa0606)and white as I felt that it was distinctive (think Vodafone or Virgin Media) and by keeping it simple it doesn't detract from the main point of the site - getting the user to book a restaurant.
+2. The colour scheme chosen was based on a strong red colour (#fa0606) and white as I felt that it was distinctive (think Vodafone or Virgin Media) and by keeping it simple it doesn't detract from the main point of the site - getting the user to book a restaurant.

 3. I used [Figma](https://figma.com/) to create my wireframes and used it to organise the flow of the site and how the different pages would respond to different screen sizes.